Grid Modernization Grant Program

 In 2025, the Community Benefit Fund was established to support projects for purposes that include reducing greenhouse gas emissions, increasing electricity from renewable energy resources, and increasing grid capacity.
 The State Legislature allocated $70 million from this fund to the grid modernization grant fund for the purpose of administering and supporting projects through the Grid Modernization Grant Program.

-Projects should fit within one of three types.
+Funded projects fit within one of three types.
 Type 1 projects are original research projects that advance the state’s understanding and appreciation of grid function, reliability, resilience, security and operation as it relates to the integration of renewable and zero-carbon resources, including impacts on customer behavior, operations and maintenance costs or the value of specific grid technologies.
 Type 2 projects consist of pre-construction or design activities to support grid modernization construction/installation projects.
 Type 3 projects involve construction, installation, operation and verification of a grid modernization technology at a project site.
 ECAM intends to reserve ninety percent of the available funds for Type 3 projects and five percent each to Type 1 and Type 2 projects.

 Technical Assistance for Eligible Entities